 Alright, so I can go through these 12 steps to describe them or we can try applying them is if there’s a particular conversation situation.
 That you’d like some help with.
 That’s always the best way to make use of these conversations is what’s coming up.
 What’s on your mind those conversations that you rehearse in the shower.

-And what I was once asked what’s the biggest difference in my life.
-Once I learned that distinctions of coaching and it was I just had fewer imaginary conversations and more and more actual, real life conversations.
+And I was once asked what’s the biggest difference in my life.
+Once I learned the distinctions of coaching and it was I just had fewer imaginary conversations and more and more actual, real-life conversations.
 The best and worst thing about having real conversations, instead of the first ones is the real conversations, people can say things I didn’t expect.
 Because when you’re rehearsing them.
 They can only behave the way you expect them to behave.
 And once we have a certain picture of someone and evaluation of who they are and how they react.

 They’ve turned into objects, instead of human beings that can surprises that can create that can respond to what we’re doing.
 So getting this conversation is out of my head and into the office was a big change for me and I encourage that for everyone.
 So in case you’re wondering who that other participant is confidence there that I have a laptop that I joined the meeting, so I can look over there and see what you see

 Jane is practicing your mind today she’s communicating very well.
 Jess with video